Booth Saves Lincoln from “The Strange Fates of Robert Todd Lincoln”

 The Booth brothers, both stage actors in a large acting family, were close except for their divergent political views.
 Edwin, the most renowned Shakespearean actor in America, was adamant about the preservation of the Union.
 Although, his younger brother John was lesser known, he would make his stamp on history as President Lincoln’s assassin.
 The actor chose his familiar setting of the Ford’s Theater for his treason in the Confederate cause.
 After he shot the president at close range, he leapt over the balcony with the cry, “Sic semper tyrannis!”
 (Thus always to tyrants!)
 The South is avenged!”

 After the assassination, Edwin fell into a paralyzing depression.
 When he learned that it was President Lincoln’s son who he once saved from certain death, he found some solace.
-Eventually, he returned to the stage where he played Shakespeare’s tragic hero, Hamlet.
+Eventually, he returned to the stage to play Shakespeare’s tragic hero, Hamlet.

 Booth Saves Lincoln, Susan Bercu, pencil